roehampton/module-content/software-engineering/week-01/lab/Week1-lab2.md

 Play with your own pages, so you are full familiar with the relationship between the code editor, browser and developer tools.

-## Note on desktop setup
+## Setting out your development environment

-Your enjoyment writing code, and your productivity will be enhanced by an effective environment.
+Your enjoyment writing code, and your productivity will be enhanced by gaining fluency in the fundamental tools of web development and its processes.

 ![Developers Desktop](./developers-desktop.png)